-Before we tackle the multidimensional Kalman Filter, we'll need to review some essential math topics:
+Before we tackle the multivariate Kalman Filter, we'll need to review some essential math topics:

 You can jump to the next chapter if you are familiar with these topics.